ETH-NEXUS/aebc2_website/index.md

 ## 6th AEBC2 Event 2022

-The sixth edition of the **AEBC2** workshop will take place at the **ECCB** conference on Sunday, September 18th, 2022 in Stiges Barcelona, it will be an **in-person** event - we look forward to meet you!
+The sixth edition of the **AEBC2** workshop will take place at the **ECCB** conference on Sunday, September 18th, 2022 in Sitges, Barcelona, Spain.
+It will be an **in-person** event - we look forward to meeting you!
 Each year, there is a different focus topic; for 2022 we selected **Mass Spectrometry and Multi-Omics Bioinformatics**

 Registration and **call for abstracts** has started!